JLW-7/BLOG/source/about/index.md

 date: 2025-3-11 17:23:20
 ---

+> You can find more on my personal website at [julyw.com](https://julyw.com/) and please follow me on [GitHub](https://github.com/JLW-7)!

-## About Me 😎
+## About Me

-I’m July, a 13 year old student developer based in Shanghai.
-I build software and hardware that can actually solve real-world problems and make a positive difference to others, whether it's those around me, or the whole world.
+Hey, I’m July, a 13-year-old student developer based in Shanghai.
+I build software and hardware to solve real problems and create meaningful things for others, whether that impact is small and personal or broader in scale.

-I have many [other interests](#other-things-i-care-about) beyond programming.
-I don’t really see these interests as separate.
-Programming, sports, science, and music all connect in ways that aren’t obvious at first, but they start to make sense once you spend enough time with them.
+Beyond programming, I have many other interests.
+I don’t see them as separate.
+Sports, science, music, and technology constantly intersect.

 ---

-## Programming and Building 💻
+## Programming and Building

-Programming is the tool I use most often, something I started self-learning in 5th grade.
-It’s how ideas turn into something concrete.
-For me, code is not just about functionality, but about structure and clarity.
-When a system makes sense in your head and also works on a screen, that’s a satisfying moment.
+Programming is the tool I rely on most.
+I began teaching myself in fifth grade, intrigued that ideas could become real stuff through computers, which is why I'm dedicated to making a positive impact on others.
+I like the quiet satisfaction in building a system that makes sense both in your mind and on the screen.

-I’m especially interested in **AI and machine learning**.
-What draws me in is not just the results, but the underlying mechanics.
-I like understanding what is actually happening beneath the abstractions, why a model behaves the way it does, and how math, data, and design choices all interact.
+I am especially interested in **artificial intelligence and machine learning**.
+What excites me is not just what these systems can do, but how they work.
+I like digging beneath the abstractions, understanding why a model behaves the way it does, and seeing how mathematics, data, and design choices shape outcomes.

-I don’t rush to “know everything.”
-I usually start by building, get confused, break things, then go back and learn what I was missing.
+I rarely try to understand everything at once.
+I'm almost always building and breaking stuff at the same time.
+That cycle is far more fun than following a straight path.

 ---

-## Swimming 🏊
+## Swimming

-Outside of programming, I am a full-time competitive swimmer and represent Shanghai in national and international competitions.
-Since I was 6, I have been training six times a week, 2–4 hours per session, for over eight years.
+Outside of programming, I am a competitive swimmer and represent Shanghai in national and international competitions.
+I have been training since age six, practicing 6 times a week for 2-4 hrs per session.

-Practice is repetitive, exhausting, and often monotonous.
-You spend a lot of time staring at the same tiles, doing the same movements, thinking about very small adjustments.
-Every stroke is an experiment, every day you learn something new although you're completely drained at the end.
-I believe progress comes from consistency, discipline, and curiosity to details.
+Training is pretty repetitive and physically demanding.
+Much of it is just staring at the same tiles, repeating the same motions, and focusing on tiny details.
+Every stroke's experiment, and every practice offers something new to learn, even when you're exhausted.
+Progress comes not from dramatic breakthroughs, but from discipline, consistency, and attention to detail.

-### My Journey 💪
+### My Journey

-My pursuit as a swimming athlete has never been easy, and resilience matters just as much.
-Throughout my journey, I've been through unimaginable pain and challenges that seem impossible to surmount.
+My path has never been smooth, and resilience has mattered just as much as talent.
+I have faced moments of intense pain and challenges that felt impossible to overcome.

-Take my **2023 elbow fracture** as an example.
-I had to undergo two surgeries to nail two pins into my bones, and two months with my arm in a cast.
-When everybody gave up on me, I kept pushing despite both the physical and mental pain of recovery.
-My efforts paid off in the end, with me returning to the pool faster and stronger than before.
-Looking back, I am incredibly proud of myself for never giving up or losing hope.
+One of the most difficult was my **elbow fracture in 2023**.
+I underwent two surgeries, had pins inserted into my bones, and spent two months with my arm in a cast.
+During that time, many people doubted whether I would return to the pool at the same level.
+Despite the physical and mental strain, I kept pushing forward.

+That effort eventually paid off.
+I returned to training faster and stronger than expected.
+Looking back, I am proud not only of the outcome, but of the fact that I never gave up.

-That mindset carries over into how I work on projects.
-Improvement is usually slow, but it compounds.
+That mindset carries into how I approach projects today.

 ---

-## Other Interests 🌟
+## Other Interests

 ### Formula 1
-I am a huge F1 fan, and I have just gotten into it recently.
-My favorite team is Red Bull Racing with my favorite driver being Max Verstappen.
-Following race strategies and the engineering behind F1 cars has taught me strategic thinking and important physics concepts..
+I am an avid Formula 1 fan and recently began following the sport closely.
+My favorite team is Red Bull Racing, and my favorite driver is Max Verstappen!
+Studying race strategy and the engineering behind the cars has strengthened my strategic thinking and deepened my understanding of physics.

 ### Violin
 I play the violin in my school orchestra and chamber music group.
-I have been learning it since I was 5, which taught me early on that **precision and expression can exist at the same time**.
+I have been learning since the age of five, which taught me early on that precision and expression can coexist.

 ### Astrophysics
-I’m deeply interested in astrophysics, mostly because of how it forces you to think at completely different scales, and how much there is to explore.
-It’s hard to worry about small things when you’re thinking about black holes, strange matter, and galaxies.
+I am deeply interested in astrophysics (you know black holes, galaxies, and all that).
+I sometimes stargaze through my professional telescope in my backyard.

 ### Investment
-I love learning about investing and economics.
-I research stocks and practice by earning (fake) money on simulators, which pushed me to think long term and adapt to uncertainty.
+I enjoy learning about investing and economics.
+I research companies and practice using simulators, which has helped me think long-term and adapt to uncertainty.

 ### Music Composition
-I make electronic music in **GarageBand** and **LogicPro**, inspired by my favorite music artists, mostly as a way to experiment and relax.
+I create electronic music using GarageBand and Logic Pro, inspired by my favorite artists.
+It's mainly just for me to experiment and relax.

 ### Wushu
-I practice Wushu, a form of Chinese martial arts, which helps with focus and control.
-I do it for fun and usually perform at school on special occasions.
-I especially love Wushu swordfighting.
+I love to practice Wushu, a traditional form of Chinese martial arts, which helps me develop focus and control.
+I perform occasionally at school events and especially enjoy sword routines.

 ### Volleyball
-Volleyball used to be a very important part of my life.
-I played at school as the Middle-Blocker or Setter, where I learned that **coordination and teamwork matter more than individual skill**.
-In recent years, I've focused more on swimming.
+Volleyball once played a major role in my life.
+I played as a middle blocker and setter and learned about **coordination and teamwork**.
+However in recent years, my focus has shifted primarily to swimming.

 ---

-## My Goals 🚀
+## My Goals

-My long-term goal is to deeply understand **artificial intelligence** and become an **AI and machine learning engineer**.
-I’m not just interested in using tools, but in understanding the systems behind them well enough to build responsibly and thoughtfully.
+My long-term goal is to dive deeper into **artificial intelligence** and become an **AI or machine learning engineer**.
+I want to go beyond using existing tools and instead understand the systems well enough to build responsibly and thoughtfully.

-I’m still early in the process, but that doesn’t bother me.
-If anything, it makes things more interesting, as to me, the process matters as much as the result.
+I am still at the beginning of that journey, and that excites me.
+The process of learning matters as much as the result.

 ---

-## About This Blog ✍️
+## About This Blog

-This space is where I write anything that comes to mind as well as insights I believe are valuable sharing.
-I’ll give tips and advice on any topic of interest, write about projects I’m building, ideas I’m stuck on, things I learned along the way, and connections I notice between different fields.
+This space is where I document ideas, projects, and insights.
+I write about things I am building, questions I am stuck on, lessons I learn along the way, and connections I notice across different fields.

-It’s less about teaching and more about **self-reflection** and keeping track of how my understanding changes over time.

-> Stick around, it'll be fun and I'd love to share my insights with you.
-Be sure to check out more on my personal website [julyw.com](https://julyw.com/) and follow me on [GitHub](https://github.com/JLW-7)!
+It can also be seen as my regular **self-reflections**, where my thinking evolves over time

+> Stick around.
+My insights are valuable and you should go read them.
+Oh, have fun, too.